US Federal Government Overview

 Responsibility for implementing and/or enforcing federal law rests with a number of regulatory and research agencies.
 Many of the agencies with influence on the use of animals and/or alternatives in regulatory toxicology are located within the US Department of Health and Human Services, while others operate independently.
 In addition, two key interagency bodies have been established to coordinate programs and activities of mutual interest.

-The National Toxicology Program (NTP) Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM) and the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) are the two government entities that comprise the 'national validation center' for the United States.
+The National Toxicology Program (NTP) Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM) and the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) are the two government entities that work cooperatively to comprise the 'national validation center' for the United States.

 US 3Rs Centers & Initiatives

-In addition to the 3Rs advancement efforts by individual US federal agencies and NICEATM/ICCVAM, several independent nonprofit and academic centers also operate with similar mandates.
+In addition to the 3Rs advancement efforts of certain US federal agencies and NICEATM/ICCVAM, many independent nonprofit and academic centers also operate with similar mandates.